Wrongful Death Attorney Burbank CA

 Taking on Insurance Companies

 Like in most personal injury cases, insurance companies are incentivized to offer surviving family members a lower settlement than they may be entitled to.
 During this time of personal crisis, it is understandable to want to accept a settlement and be done with the business transactions following the loss of someone you love, but at Law Offices of Andrew Zeytuntsyan, we urge you not to.
-Instead, let us handle the heavy lifting to ensure that once the dust has settled and the pain eased, that you will be financially set.
+Instead, let our wrongful death attorneys handle the heavy lifting to ensure that once the dust has settled and the pain eased, that you will be financially set.

 Calculating a Fair Settlement

 When it comes to providing damages in the event of wrongful death, there are three main types: economic, non-economic, and punitive.
 Economic damages refer to compensation from loss of future earnings from the deceased, pre-death medical costs, and funeral service costs.
 Non-economic damages refer to the compensation for the pain and suffering following the loss of a loved one.
 Punitive damages can be awarded if excessive negligence led to wrongful death.
 They are meant to put a financial strain on the responsible party.